acheong08/ChatGPT/README.md

     ChatGPT - A command-line interface to OpenAI's ChatGPT (https://chat.openai.com/chat)
     Repo: github.com/acheong08/ChatGPT
+    Arguments: Use --stream to enable data streaming.
+(Doesn't work on MacOS)

 Type '!help' to show commands
 Press enter twice to submit your question.